 ⚠️ Preliminary analysis based on 17-review sample • Our methodology

-- Good value for quality (bulk pricing) (3 mentions)
+- Good value for whole-leaf quality at bulk-pack price

 Taste Profile